A21 safety package

 There have been several incidents linked to vehicles entering and exiting the service stations at Ashdene.
 We’ve carried out video surveys of the two service stations to understand the type of journeys people make, the pedestrian and vehicle movements at the service stations and risks associated with them.

 We’re using this data to develop changes to reduce incidents at this location.
-Once we have more details about these changes, we’ll share them with the local community to gather feedback.
-We’re planning to start work on any improvements in 2023.
+Changes are currently in design, and once ready we’ll share them with the local community to gather feedback.
+We’re planning to start work on any improvements in late 2024/early 2025.

 A21 / A229 Coopers Corner junction